Read the contract

 Both basic and supplementary, line by line — exclusions, network restrictions, claim handling clauses.

 Comparis tells you the price; we tell you what the contract says.
 The Basel-Stadt premium reality (~9% above federal average), the BS-vs-BL canton split that catches commuters, the Universitätsspital-vs-private-clinic coverage question, and the cross-border physician trap that every pharma family eventually meets.
-The 45-minute review applies the four-lever framework to your Basel address — free, in English, with Robert or Hans.
+The 45-minute review applies the four-lever framework to your Basel address — free, in English, with Robert or Nicole.

 45 minutes with Robert.
 Free.